 METABOQUEST: TOOL FOR METABOLITE IDENTIFICATION

+In a typical untargeted metabolomics analysis by liquid chromatography-mass spectrometry (LC-MS), about 70% of the detected ions represent unknown analytes.
+While identification of the unknowns without putative IDs remains a significant challenge, we have the opportunity to identify more metabolites by improving the ability to prioritize multiple putative IDs assigned to the known-unknowns.
+This will be tremendously helpful in selecting promising metabolites for the subsequent experimental verification of the IDs.
 This project seeks to develop a probabilistic framework that assigns a priority score to each putative metabolite ID by combining information from multiple resources including compound databases, pathways, biochemical networks, and spectral libraries.
 The proposed probabilistic model will exploit the inter-dependent relationships between metabolites in biological organisms based on knowledge derived from pathways and biochemical networks to assign priority score to each putative metabolite IDs.
 If MS/MS data are available, the score for a putative ID will take into account how well the measured MS/MS matches against those in spectral libraries or fragment patterns predicted by in-silico spectral interpretation.
 Successful implementation and validation of the model will enable users to accurately identify putative metabolite IDs and assign priority scores by taking advantage of publicly available databases, pathways, and biochemical networks, spectral libraries, as well as various tools designed for isotope/adduct recognition, decomposition of isotopic patterns, and in-silico spectral interpretation.